 Place the cooked macaroni in a bowl.
 Stir in the Alfredo sauce along with the three cheeses and just enough milk to keep things loose.
 Season to taste with salt and black pepper.

 Spray four individual pie tins with non-stick canola oil spray.
-(Or one large one.)
+Much like with the campfire potatoes, your kids will appreciate having their own tin.
 Have ready four sheets of aluminium foil large enough to cover each pie tin completely.
 Spray the shiny side of each with canola cooking spray.

 Divide the mac and cheese mixture evenly between each pie tin.